hurter3/neighbourhood-crime/README.md

 # Neighbourhood-crime

-Stream Two Project: Interactive Front-End - Code Institue
+Stream Two Project: Interactive Front-End - Code Institute.

 ## Purpose.

-Unfortunately crime is increasing in our communities and the public needed to be enlighted to the account of incidents in their neighbourhood.
+Crime is increasing in our communities and the public needed to be enlighted to the account of incidents in their neighbourhood.
 The best way to achieve this was by a visual representation through charts and map locations to make it feel close to home.